svalat/fork-sharing-checker/README.md

         -s          Sort based on segment size
-        -S          Sort based on shared size or ratio -m          Sort based on mapped size or ratio
+        -S          Sort based on shared size or ratio -m          Sort based on mapped size or ratio -o          Only if has shared (remove 0)
+        -j          Output in json format
+        -T {FRAMES} Timeline mode, see next part for more details -H          With timeline to write all the HTML files and JS files

+About Timeline mode:
+The timeline mode permit to scan evolution of the sharing over time between two processes.
+This mode require you provide ref and target names with {{frame}} to be replaced by frame ID.
+The output will be a json to be used into the html webpage dumped with -H option.

 ```